-Although the Commencement Program lists 483 graduating seniors, many students left before graduation because their parents who were in the military were reassigned, or their families moved to another district.
+Although the Commencement Program lists 483 graduating seniors, many students left before graduation due to their parents' military reassignment, or because their families relocated out of district.

-If you are in contact with a classmate that is listed as missing on the Lost & Found page or any classmate who attended Radford and would have graduated in 1970 but moved before graduation, please click on the "Tell A Friend" tool below to send them a message and to let them know that we are here.
+If you are in contact with a classmate that is listed as missing on the 'Missing Alumni' page, or any classmate who attended Radford that would have graduated in 1970, please click on the "Tell A Friend" tool below to send them a message and to let them know that we are here.

 Here are some links of interests to other websites:

 This site is hosted by Myevent.com.
 This is an “All Volunteer Effort” paid for by personal funds and is not supported by donations from Radford High School, Class of 1970 Classmates, or Sponsors.
-If you would like this website to continue, your support to help keep this website active, your support would really be appreciated.
+If you would like this website to continue, your support to help keep this website active would really be appreciated.
 You may contact me on how you can send in your donation.
 Mahalo!

 Use of Personal Information